nitefood/asn/README.md

 ## Usage

+AS path tracing is enabled by default for all lookups involving an IP or hostname.
+In case of multiple IP results, the script will trace the first IP, with a preference for IPv6 if possible on the user's host.

+Tracing can be disabled altogether by passing the `[-n|--notrace]` command line switch.

 ##### *Syntax*

 * `asn <ASnumber>` -- _to lookup matching ASN and BGP announcements/neighbours data.
 Supports "as123" and "123" formats (case insensitive)_